YatharthDedhia/Online-Test-Platform/README.md

 3. It is important to note that we are not limiting products from the customers as they can also compare products available on shopping websites.

 ---
+## FUNCTIONS (For users) :
+1.  *To filter out shops which contain xyz item and sort the shops/items based on brand reviews/shop reviews/product reviews/price/size/region/material ,etc.* Lets say I want a pressure cooker but I’m not aware of the prices of various companies and various sizes in my locality.
+So I, as a user of the app, can easily select an appropriate pressure cooker in approx 10-15 min.
+I can check the available colors and also the amount of stock left.
+2.  *Comparison of various products  and their specs can also be performed.*
+Furthermore, if the shop has ample staff, I can choose a delivery option, although the same cannot be said for all shops. *Delivery from local shops will also take considerably less time.*
+3.*Booking of products:* Customers can also book products on the application.
+4. As one important goal is to help the customer with buying the product for the cheapest price possible, *the app can also compare products on various online websites such as amazon, flipkart, etc.*

+---